Kundali Bhagya: Cancellation

 On 19 November 2024, it was announced that the show would go off-air after a run of seven and a half years, with the final episode airing on 6 December 2024, hours after Shraddha Arya confirmed quitting the show due to her due date approaching.
 Actors Shakti Anand and Paras Kalnawat revealed that it was a '"sudden and shocking move by the channel and production house", and that they were not informed or prepared for this decision until the last moment.

 Reception

 Impact

-Kundali Bhagya is one of the longest-running Indian television series.
+Kundali Bhagya is the second longest-running Indian television series of Zee TV after its sister show, Kumkum Bhagya.
 It took its generation leap on 16 March 2023 and completed its 1500 episodes on 10 April 2023.

 Anjum Fakih's character was slated to be negative after three months from the day of premiere of the show, but the love of audience to her positive character made the production revoke their decision.